When building a startup, you have many options for software development. Whether you hire a team of developers, outsource to an agency, or find a CTO.

 You will both be responsible for balancing the needs of the business, technology and even product; now and as your team grows.
 Therefore the overall paths you both envision for your startup have to coexist.
 By no means will you agree on everything 100% of the time, which is why it’s essential to have those lines of communication open.

 Conversely, you don’t want someone who “sweats the small stuff”; when you and your CTO discuss every minute detail.
 I like to call this an “atomic relationship”.
 In my experience, it will result in using all of your energy and time discussing the wrong topics, taking attention from those that do.

-It’s important that Robin leaves the Batcave and can assemble a league of citizens to help clean up Gotham.
+It’s vital that Robin can leave the Batcave and assemble a league of citizens to help clean up Gotham.

 There are many archetypes of developers, and a few stereotypes to boot.
 One of the most popular being that they share a disposition for sitting alone in their “cave” accompanied exclusively by seven monitors, a coffee machine, half a dozen red bull and very little light.

 For developers, these archetypes are ok; your CTO, however, is a different thing entirely.
 You need to find a CTO that can strategically build, grow and lead the technical team in-line with the company’s goals.

 Excellent leadership skills are vital if they’re going to inspire and motivate your technical team.
 You could have the best technical talent on the planet but, as with most things, if the leadership isn’t there, the team will be ineffective.